Tim Horton (American football): Arkansas

 In the summer of 2007, Horton joined the staff at his alma mater, Arkansas, after initially rejoining the Air Force staff as offensive coordinator.
 While working for Houston Nutt at Arkansas, Horton coached the running backs and served as the recruiting coordinator.
 He was recognized by Rivals.com and ESPN.com as one of the nation's top recruiters.
-He also coached the 2007 Doak Walker Award winner, Darren McFadden, as well as coaching Felix Jones to All-America honors.
-Dennis Johnson, Michael Smith, Jonathan Williams and Knile Davis earned all-SEC honors.
+In 2007 he coached Darren McFadden to his second straight Doak Walker Award and his second straight runner-up finish for the Heisman Trophy.
+McFadden was also a 1st team All-American and was the SEC Offensive Player of the Year.
+McFadden finished his career as Arkansas' all-time leading rusher and most decorated player ever.
+Horton also coached McFadden's back-up RB and top return specialist Felix Jones to All-America honors in 2007, plus Horton coached starting fullback and future NFL player Peyton Hillis.
+After Nutt resigned following the 2007 season, Horton was retained by new Arkansas head coach Bobby Petrino.
+Horton would coach some of the best running backs Arkansas has ever had, to include Dennis Johnson, Michael Smith, Jonathan Williams and Knile Davis, all of whom earned all-SEC honors.
+After Petrino was fired in April 2012, Horton stayed on under interim head coach John L. Smith, but was not retained by new head coach Bret Bielema when he was hired following the 2012 season.

 Auburn

 From 2013 through 2016, Horton coached the running backs for Gus Malzahn and the Auburn Tigers football team.
 He also served as the recruiting coordinator in 2015-2016 before being promoted to special teams coordinator for the 2017 season.

 Horton helped develop four running backs that led the SEC in rushing: Tre Mason (2013), Cameron Artis-Payne (2014), Kamryn Pettway (2016), and Kerryon Johnson (2017).
 Mason and Johnson both earned SEC offensive player of the year honors, and Mason was a Heisman Trophy finalist.